Reading time: 17 minutes

 News channels and newspapers

 The influence of the media cannot be understated.
-The majority of people rely on the news, be it on TV, or online to get their political information.
+The majority of people rely on the news, be it on TV or online to get their political information.
 That means it’s important to build a good relationship with your local news organizations that will be covering your campaign.

 Social media and ads

-Social media is the product of a relatively new era of mass communication, that also allows a degree of personalization.
+Social media is the product of a relatively new era of mass communication that also allows a degree of personalization.
 Coming up right after traditional news as a source of information for voters, it is almost essential when it comes to putting any voter persuasion tactic in play.

 Once you have the messaging right, political persuasion comes down to being present on the channels that are frequented by the voters you’re targeting.
-Hopefully, this post helped you with both those points.
+Hopefully, this post helped you with both of those points.